pliniker/pliniker.github.io/about.md

 {: style="text-align:center"}
 ![image-title-here](https://avatars2.githubusercontent.com/u/1785642){:class="img-responsive" style="border:2px solid black"}

-* I live in Asheville, NC with my wife, five children, two dogs and fifteen chickens.
+* I live in Asheville, NC with my wife, five children, two dogs and fifteen chickens but originally I'm from the UK.
 * I like [experiments](https://jvns.ca/blog/2017/01/04/rules-of-programming-experiments/).
   I learn best through trying and most of all from getting it wrong.
 Most of my more interesting experiments survive on [Github](https://github.com/pliniker).